-The financial statements cover Rosewood & District Financial Services Limited (the company) as an individual entity.
-The financial statements are presented in Australian dollars, which is company's functional and presentation currency.
+The financial statements cover Rosewood & District Financial Services Limited (the company) as an individual entity, which is a for-profit entity for financial reporting purposes under Australian Accounting Standards.

 The company is an unlisted public company limited by shares, incorporated and domiciled in Australia.
 Its registered office and principal place of business is 30A John Street, Rosewood QLD 4340.